diego-treitos/linux-smart-enumeration/README.md

 ## What is it?

-This shell script will show relevant information about the security of the local Linux system.
+This shell script will show relevant information about the security of the local Linux system, helping to escalate privileges.

 From version **2.0** it is *mostly* **POSIX** compliant and tested with `shellcheck` and `posh`.